 Pitt Town, NSW, 2756

 (Note: please allow additional time if you choose to post your invoice as postage times are dependent on Australia Post.
 We will do our utmost to pay posted invoices promptly.)

 To pay your invoice quickly, we need the following information to be captured on the invoice.
-Note it must be raised in the participant’s name:
+Note the invoice must be raised in the participant’s name:

 - Participant’s name